cesaraustralia/SpatialMechanisticModellingInJulia/README.md

 We recommend Julia 1.6 or higher.

-Then, download or clone this repository from github.
+Then, download or clone this code repository locally.

-# Use
+## Use

-To install exact versions of all packages, start a julia REPL in the downloaded project folder, and in package mode (get there with `]`) activate and instantiate the project:
+To install exact versions of all packages, start a julia REPL in the downloaded project folder, and in package mode (with `]`) activate and instantiate the project:

 ```julia